Antero de Quental: Unquiet maturity

 In 1880, he adopted the two daughters of his friend, Germano Meireles, who had died in 1877.
 During a trip to Paris, Quental became seriously ill, and in September 1881, under counsel from his doctor, Quental began residing in Vila do Conde, where he remained until May 1891 (with a few intervals in the Azores and Lisbon).
 He regarded his time in Vila do Conde as the best of his life.
 To Carolina Michaelis de Vasconcelos, a friend, he wrote of his need to end his poetry and begin a philosophical phase in his writing, to develop and synthesize his philosophy.

 In reaction to the English Ultimatum, on 11 January 1890, Quental agreed to preside over the minor Liga Patriótica do Norte (Northern Patriotic League), although his involvement was short-lived.
 When he eventually returned to Lisbon, he stayed at the home of his sister, Ana de Quental.

 Throughout his life, Quental oscillated between pessimism and depression; afflicted with what might have been bipolar disorder, at the time of his last trip to Lisbon, he was in a state of steady depression, compounded by spinal disease.
 After a month in Lisbon, he returned once again to Ponta Delgada around June 1891.
-On September 11 that year, at about 8:00 PM, he committed suicide by two gunshots to the stomach while seated on a bench in a local garden park.
+On September 11 that year, at about 8:00 PM, he committed suicide by firing two shots into his mouth while seated on a bench in a local garden park.
 He died approximately an hour later.
 "Of all things, the worst is having been born," he wrote in a poem.